DavidBlomeyer/BigLizardGnomeManagement/Project Map.md

 Known Issues/To Do For the Future -

+While File Names are consitent with the assignment, the namespaces and some naming is not.
 Some inputs (not using an input one example) can throw exceptions - (not mapped) or (handled) While Loops are left open by menus (not an issue here, but sloppy) Create and Update Commands work, but do not currently have coded confirmations